HABITAT LEARNING LAB:

 • Body shape

-• Bees have a more hour glass shaped body that is more round.
+• Bees have a more hour glass shaped body that is relatively stout.

-• Wasps have a long, skinny body with a more narrow waist.
+• Wasps have a long, slender body with a more narrow waist.

 • Body hair